DrummerViking/GraphTools/Remove-GraphUserCalendarEvents/Readme.md

 All data in the powershell console will be extracted to the Powershell Transcript.

 ## Version History:
+### 1.04 - 06/30/2022
+- Update: Change retrieve command to CalendarView, in order to be able to see multiple instances on recurrent meetings.
+- Added: EndDate parameter.
+If ommitted, by default will consider 1 year forward from the current date.
 ### 1.03 - 06/09/2022
 - Added: Parameter to search based on a StartDate.
 - Added: Parameter to disconnect from MgGraph after the script finishes.